yiisoft/yii2/docs/guide/db-dao.md

 used in your DBMS following `SET TRANSACTION ISOLATION LEVEL`.
 For postgres this could be for example `SERIALIZABLE READ ONLY DEFERRABLE`.

+Note that some DBMS allow setting of the isolation level only for the whole connection so subsequent transactions may get the same isolation level even if you did not specify any.
+When using this feature you may need to set the isolation level for all transactions explicitly to avoid conflicting settings.
+At the time of this writing affected DBMS are MSSQL and SQLite.

 > Note: SQLite only supports two isolation levels, so you can only use `READ UNCOMMITTED` and `SERIALIZABLE`.
 Usage of other levels will result in an exception to be thrown.

-> Note:
+> Note: PostgreSQL does not allow settin the isolation level before the transaction starts so you can not specify the isolation level directly when starting the transaction.
+You have to call [[yii\db\Transaction::setIsolationLevel()]] in this case after the transaction has started.

 [isolation levels]: http://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Isolation_levels